 A bit about my background: In 2017, I completed my PhD in Engineering followed by a Postdoctoral Fellowship at the Haas School of Business.
 Prior to moving to Berkeley, I founded a social enterprise in Kenya called Mashavu.
-In my work, I use design and systems thinking to take on challenges such as transforming higher education in the US, establishing preventative medicine in rural Kenya, and creating sustainable product recovery systems in India.
-I teach project-based classes focused on framing and solving social challenges. .
+In my work, I use design and systems thinking to take on challenges such as transforming higher education in the US, establishing preventative medicine in rural Kenya, and creating sustainable product recovery system in the U.S.

 I helped envision, edit, and publish a career book titled, “Solving Problems that Matter (and Getting Paid for it!)” that I am incredibly passionate about.
 In SPTM, we provide stories, insights, and advice from over 150 STEM innovators working at World Bank, UNICEF, Gates Foundation, Google, as well as dozens of social ventures, government agencies, nonprofits, academia, and corporations.
 The goal of the book is to demystify how to build a career around passion and meaning -- so that people who want to change the world can find ways to do so.
 SPTM has been written about by Engineering For Change, NextBillion.net, KEEN, and Devex (with a spotlight on the chapter written by yours truly!)

 I'm also an informal career coach – you can find the list of job sites I use here.